demarb/http-proxy-server/README.md

 4. Runtime check for how long server is running.
 5. Automatically locating logs on the click of a button

-## Features that could be implemnted in the future
+## Features that could be implemented in the future
 1. Blacklisting Domains for greater security.
 Ex. blocking a specific ip address or a website
 2. Content monitoring: Blocking certain websites based on patterns in url or html found on page.